-Risto is an analyst, developer and programmer whose job is to work with all our applications and products.
-His devotion, attitude and knowledge are exactly what we need to keep moving forward.
+Risto is an analyst, developer, and programmer whose job is to work with all our applications and products.
+His devotion, attitude, and knowledge are exactly what we need to keep moving forward.
 With Risto’s help, we are going to get data analysis to a new level – especially in the field of applying new methods for text analysis.

 Now we let him speak for himself.

-Risto, why you decided to join Feelingstream?
+Risto, why did you decide to join Feelingstream?

 I have been always fascinated by computers and numbers.
-There is something magical when you take some numbers and read something out of it.
+There is something magical when you take some numbers and read something out of them.
 It is exciting when you discover topics from thousands of emails or when you develop a model which is 95% accurate.

 Give us a bit of your background

 My working life has always been related to numbers, I got my first degree from Academy of Security Sciences as a Tax and Customs officer.
-In my bachelor's thesis, I analyzed how changes in VAT rate could change prices of goods.
-In my master’s thesis, while studying Financial Management at the University of Tartu, I analyzed how effective are measures used to motivate companies to submit tax returns on a date.
+In my bachelor’s thesis, I analyzed how changes in VAT rate could change prices of goods.
+In my master’s thesis, while studying Financial Management at the University of Tartu, I analyzed how effective are measures used to motivate companies to submit tax returns on time.

 Why data analysis?
 What’s in it for you?

 Data analysis has always been the thing I like to do.
 A very important part of the analysis (and motivation to do it) has been the idea that results should be usable – somebody could use them to make a decision.
 Just crunching numbers for it’s own sake is not very motivative.
 Also data analysis is something which is a mix of art, science and everyday business processes.
 It will never get boring!